EMC Corp. is transplanting features from its high-end Symmetrix line into its midrange Clariion systems as an increasing...

 "Customers are under pressure to continually scale their environments and to increase the speed and recovery of their data," said Barry Ader, senior director of Clariion marketing at EMC.
 Users can upgrade existing Clariion models with the new disk array enclosures that support UltraPoint.

 "The mid-tier is clearly taking on requirements of the high end as customers can see they can get by with a cheaper box," said Randy Kerns, an independent storage analyst.
 However, "the Clariion is still a dual-controller technology; it's a 20-year old design that they continue to add capabilities to."
-He contrasts this
+He contrasts this to Hitachi Data Systems' (HDS) recent introduction of the NSC55, which is a smaller version of its high-end TagmaStore controller, aimed at the midrange.
+"The difference is that EMC has two sets of research and development investments in two different product lines -- Hitachi only has one."
+The idea being that it should be much easier and faster for HDS to introduce new features across its product line.
+EMC's Adler insists that its users like having a separate product for each category.

 Software enhancementsNew Clariion software functionality includes a virtual logical unit number (LUN) capability that enables users to move data within a Clariion without disrupting the application.
 "Now you can move data from Fibre Channel to ATA drives as the value of data changes over time, as well as move data to higher performing drives as they become available," Ader said.
 Eventually, EMC will offer policy automation around this technology but was unable to give a timeframe for this capability.